Windows 10 Version 1703 KB4032188 Cumulative Update

 Example one:

-When you are timing a race with multiple runners to get their finish time for each runner, you will be looking at cumulative instances most effective.
+When you are timing a race with multiple runners to get their finish time for each runner, you will be looking at the cumulative instance effectively, for example:

 If you had had a table assembled, and also you need to recognize how long it took to bring together each part of the desk personally, you’d need the lap/split time.